 And Dragon Magazine for the same edition gives us Burn Everything, which does the same thing from heroic tier.
 Less powerful than Irresistible Flame, but available to any arcanist from first level on.

 Early editions of the game had flasks of oil that could be set alight and hurled at monsters, like weak Molotov Cocktails.
+Now there's flasks of Alchemist's Fire with more or less the same effect.
+They burst into flame on impact.

 Fire deals aggravated damage (much harder to heal) to every creature in the Old World of Darkness (The primary except is demons).
 In the new one, fire just deals lethal damage (painful, but not "OW MY VERY BEING IS RENDED" like with aggravated) to mortals and those not vulnerable to it.
 Vampires and Prometheans receive aggravated damage from it, however (Vampires because they're desiccated corpses held together and made lively by magic, and Prometheans because the "Divine Fire" that gives them life overloads when exposed to fire).